 Various economic development programs and incentives are offered to both existing businesses and businesses new to Allen County.
 Some programs are authorized by state law and administered by the local government such as tax abatement and industrial revenue bonds.
 The state of Indiana, through the Indiana Economic Development Corporation (IEDC), has programs it administers such as the Skills Enhancement Fund, the Industrial Development Grant Fund and the Economic Development for a Growing Economy (EDGE) Payroll Tax Credit Program.

-Regarding real property, the purchase of land does not qualify for a deduction; only a structure or building.
+Real property deductions are only available for real improvements and does not include the value of the land.
 Abatement is only for the increase in assessed value which means it cannot be applied to the value of existing structures.
 Activities eligible for abatement include the construction of new structures, additions to existing structures, and the remodel or repair of a structure that results in an increase in assessed value.
 Deductions for real property can be approved for a period up to 10 years, during which, new taxes are phased in.
 Only in the first year is 100% of the increase in assessed value abated.

 Personal property abatements are for equipment or machinery used for the production, manufacturing, fabrication, assembly, or processing of other personal property.
 In addition, equipment used for research and development, information technology systems and on site logistical equipment are eligible for abatement.
 Used equipment can qualify for abatement if not previously used and taxed in Indiana.
 Like the real property abatement, deductions for personal property can be granted for a period of up to 10 years.